An internal notice that a contractor uses to track a possible extra cost before formally asking the owner to pay for it.

 A Potential Change Order is an internal tracking document used by contractors to identify and quantify a possible change to the contract scope, schedule, or cost before a formal change order request is submitted to the owner.
 PCOs allow the project team to monitor all open change items, track time-sensitive notice requirements, and ensure no compensable event falls through the cracks.
 Once the scope and cost are confirmed, the PCO is converted into a formal COR and then a fully executed change order.

-The superintendent logs a PCO the day an RFI response reveals that the specified windows require structural steel reinforcement not shown on the drawings.
+The superintendent opened a PCO the day an RFI response revealed that the specified storefront required structural steel reinforcement not shown on the drawings, capturing the extra cost before it became a disputed back charge.

 Get AI-powered bid alerts, automated form filling, and proposal drafting.